philips-labs/about-this-organization/README.md

 <a name="innersource"></a>
 ## Can I use this for Innersource?

-Nope, please go to [https::/github.com/philips-internal](https://github.com/philips-internal)
+No, please go to [https://github.com/philips-internal](https://github.com/philips-internal).
+Head over to https://www.philips.com/innersource for more information (internal link).

 <a name="philips-organizations"></a>
 ## Philips Organizations